dltHub

 In environments where maintaining a complete historical record of data changes is crucial, such as in financial services or healthcare, SCD Type 2 plays a vital role.
 For instance, if a customer's address changes, SCD2 ensures that the old address is preserved in historical records while the new address is available for current transactions.
 This ability to view the evolution of data over time supports auditing, tracking changes, and analyzing trends without losing the context of past information.
 It allows organizations to track the lifecycle of a data entity across different states.

-Before:
+Before: Original Address

-In the updated state, the previous address record is closed with an _dlt_valid_to timestamp, and a new record is created with the new address "456 Oak Ave" effective from May 2, 2024.
+In the updated state, the previous address record is closed with a _dlt_valid_to timestamp, and a new record is created with the new address "456 Oak Ave" effective from May 2, 2024.
 The NULL in the _dlt_valid_to field for this new record signifies that it is the current and active address.

 Use Case 2: Tracking deletions